probprog/CSCS-summer-school-2017/README.md

 Anglican [documentation](http://www.robots.ox.ac.uk/~fwood/anglican/language/index.html) is available online, as are a number of helpful and simple [example programs](http://www.robots.ox.ac.uk/~fwood/anglican/examples/index.html).

+[Clojure documentation](https://clojuredocs.org/) is widely available online.
+Google searches like "clojure how to sort a list" are likely to provide direct and clear implementations.

 ### 2) Deep learning in Pytorch

 ### 3) Inference Compilation